BeOne Medicines

 BeOne Medicines, formerly known as BeiGene, Ltd. is a multinational oncology company.
 It specializes in the development of drugs for cancer treatment.

 Founded in 2010 by chief executive officer John V. Oyler and Xiaodong Wang, the company is headquartered in Cambridge, Massachusetts and has locations on six continents, in over 45 countries.
 BeOne has a large presence in the Chinese market.

-BeOne Medicines has developed several medicines, including tislelizumab, a checkpoint inhibitor, and zanubrutinib, a Bruton's tyrosine kinase inhibitor.
-On 14 November 2024 the company announced its intention to rebrand as BeOne Medicines.
+BeOne Medicines has developed several medicines, including tislelizumab (brand name of Tevimbra), a checkpoint inhibitor, and zanubrutinib (brand name of Brukinsa), a Bruton's tyrosine kinase inhibitor.
+On 14 November 2024, the company announced its intention to rebrand as BeOne Medicines.
 BeOne changed its stock ticker to ONC in January 2025 and redomiciled to Basel, Switzerland in May 2025.

 Research and development

 In addition to clinical research, BeOne's early business model involved obtaining the rights to experimental medicines shelved by other pharmaceutical companies and taking them through early clinical trials at Chinese medical schools and hospitals.
 Successful formulas would either be sold to or co-developed with larger drugmakers who could fund the late-stage trials.

 One of BeOne's internally developed medicines is tislelizumab (BGB-A317), a PD-1 antibody or PD-L1 inhibitor that prevents cancer tumors from evading the immune system.
 Tislelizumab is being developed as a monotherapy and for use in combination with other therapies for several types of cancer.

 Tislelizumab (Tevimbra), is a humanized immunoglobulin G4 (IgG4) anti-programmed cell death protein 1 (PD-1) monoclonal antibody, designed to enhance immune response against tumors while minimizing Fc-gamma (Fcγ) receptor binding on macrophages.
 The Tevimbra clinical development program has enrolled approximately 14,000 patients in 35 countries.

 In December 2019, it was approved by the National Medical Products Administration in China for the treatment of Hodgkin lymphoma.

 In 2024, the U.S. FDA approved Tevimbra in combination with platinum and fluoropyrimidine-based chemotherapy for the first-line treatment of unresectable or metastatic HER2-negative gastric or gastroesophageal junction adenocarcinoma in adults whose tumors express PD-L1 (≥1).'
 The European Commission (EC) also approved its use in combination with chemotherapy for the first-line treatment of esophageal squamous cell carcinoma and gastric or gastroesophageal junction adenocarcinoma.
 On 4 March 2025, BeOne Medicines announced the FDA's approval of Tevimbra for the first-line treatment of advanced esophageal squamous cell carcinoma in combination with chemotherapy.
 On 31 March 2025, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency issued a positive opinion recommending approval of Tevimbra (tislelizumab), in combination with etoposide and platinum chemotherapy, as a first-line treatment for adult patients with extensive-stage small cell lung cancer (ES-SCLC).